Beavers: Glacier’s Habitat Builders

 Day 2: For participants who choose to stay overnight at Field Camp, the group will have a second field experience in the morning after breakfast.
 From field camp we will walk to view an active beaver lodge along McDonald Creek, a roundtrip hike of around two miles.
 Course will conclude by 12 p.m.

 Food: The following meals are included: picnic dinner Day 1, through trail lunch on Day 2.

 Accommodations: 1 night of lodging are included into the course fee.
 Our student cabins are basic, hostel-style cabins with 5 single beds, bedside lights, and electrical outlets.
 Students should be prepared to share a cabin with up to 4 other people, cabins are separated by gender.
 Couples may be paired up in the event there is ample space.
 We provide a bottom sheet for your bed as well as a pillow and pillow case, but please bring a warm sleeping bag.
 Be sure to bring a flashlight or headlamp for night trips to the bathroom.
 The community bathhouse has flush toilets, sinks, and hot showers.

 Park Entrance Fees: Participants are responsible for purchasing their park entrance passes prior to the course.
 These can be purchased online at: https://www.recreation.gov/sitepass/74280.

 Equipment: You will receive a Field Camp gear list once you register.
 Most importantly are comfortable hiking shoes, at least 1-2 liter water bottle, backpack, rain gear, hat, and sunscreen.
-Weather can be varied so please be prepared with appropriate clothing, with warm layers.
-Binoculars and field guides are also helpful.
+Weather can be varied so please be prepared with appropriate clothing, and warm layers.
+Binoculars and field guides are recommended.